ZeldaFan0225/AI_Horde_Discord/config.md

         }
     },
     "data_sources": {
-        "styles_source": The default source where to fetch the styles from (STRING) *10, "style_categories_source": The default source where to fetch the style categories from (STRING) *11, }
+        "curated_loras_source": The default source where to fetch the curated list of loras with (STRING) *12, "styles_source": The default source where to fetch the styles from (STRING) *10, "style_categories_source": The default source where to fetch the style categories from (STRING) *11, }